rouzbeh-afrasiabi/click-through-rate-prediction/background/README.md

 Here we pose three questions and will try to answer them by performing exploratory data analysis.
 ```
-Is there a relationship between the time user spends on the website and their likelihood of clicking the ad?
+Is there a relationship between the time a user spends on the website and their likelihood of clicking the ad?
 ```
 <p align='center'>
  <img src='../images/inteeraction_click.png'></img>